 Trinidad is amazing and it’s well worth the effort and expense in going, in my opinion.

 A few questions I read in one of my facebook groups https://www.facebook.com/groups/destinationionweddings/ is brides saying they haven’t heard back from their wedding planner or Thomas Cook about their wedding plans and they only have 3 or 4 months to go!
 Relax, everything is fine.
-Wedding planners at these resorts are not only very busy they have to deal with slow internet, but rest assured everything will be done, although most of it when you arrive!
+Wedding planners at these resorts are not only very busy they have to deal with slow internet.
+Rest assured everything will be done, although most of it when you arrive!

-Cayo Coco’s are very picturesque but can be a little windy too, if you choose to go on the bus that takes you to other resorts (I think it’s 5 cuc’s) you might think it a good idea to get up top on the open top bus, I made the same mistake, it’s very windy, almost an uncomfortable wind, wear a hat at your peril.
+Cayo Coco’s are very picturesque but can be a little windy too at times.
+If you choose to go on the bus that takes you to other resorts (I think it’s 5 cuc’s) you might think it a good idea to get up top on the open top bus, I made the same mistake.
+It’s very windy, almost an uncomfortable wind, wear a hat at your peril.